 - An extra layer or rain gear for cold, damp weather.
 Synthetic or wool is better than cotton.

 - Small personal bottle of hand sanitizer

-- For hot days: Extra water bottle (full of ice if possible)
+- For hot days (over 80 degrees F): Extra water bottle (full of ice if possible)

 What NOT to Pack: